zelalemshiferaw/Odoo_Custom_Modules/README.md

 Custom Odoo Modules
 ---------------------------------
-This repository contains a collection of custom modules developed for Odoo.
+Tfhis repository contains a collection of custom modules developed for Odoo.